rdlauer/articles/blues/pibird/pibird-post.md

 ## Remote Birding in Action

-By starting our program with `python3 bird.py`, the project is ready to roll out!
+By starting our program with `python3 bird.py` (which you'll want to do *prior* to mounting it outside!), the project is ready to roll out.

 While this was a fun project to build, in practice the results are not quite perfect.
-I really don't think a red junglefowl just showed up at my feeder.
+I really don't think a Red junglefowl (gallus gallus) just showed up at my feeder.

 ![text message result](text-msg.png)